snonux/foo.zone/gemfeed/2022-09-30-after-a-bad-nights-sleep.md

 ## Red Bull

 I don't think that Red Bull is a healthy drink.
-But once in a while a brings wonders in the early afternoon and the productivity will skyrocket.
+But once in a while a can  in the early afternoon brings wonders and the productivity will skyrocket.
 Other than Red Bull, drink a lot of water throughout the day.

 ## Power nap